-ITU Recommendation G.657 defines two classes of bend resistant fibers that are increasingly being used in fiber to the home (FTTH) applications.
-Optical performance in bending is defined as low as 10 mm radius for Class G.657.A and 7.5 mm radius for Class G.657.B.
-Some exceptionally bend insensitive fibers are defined as low as 5 mm radius, leading to industry proposals for a Class G.657.C within the published standard.
+ITU-T Recommendation G.657 defines two classes of bend resistant fibers that are used in fiber to the home (FTTH) applications.
+Optical performance in bending is defined as low as 7.5 mm radius for Class G.657.A2/B2 and 5 mm radius for Class G.657.B3.

-Proof testing is the process where the full fiber length is stressed (typically 100kpsi tensile stress for terrestrial fiber applications) to assure a lower limit on the strength of the fiber prior to cable processing, installation and deployment.
-Divergent opinion has been expressed as to whether G.657 fibers should be proof tested to 100kpsi (as required in the standard) or whether the elevated stress imparted to the fiber in the tightest allowed bends demands an increase in the proof test to 200kpsi.
-This application note explains why Corning has determined that 100kpsi proof testing remains appropriate even for bend insensitive products that are deployed to 5 mm bend.
+Proof testing is the process where the full fiber length is stressed (typically 100 kpsi tensile stress for terrestrial fiber applications) to assure a lower limit on the strength of the fiber prior to cable processing installation and deployment.
+Divergent opinion has been expressed as to whether G.657 fibers should be proof tested to 100 kpsi (as required in the standard) or whether the elevated stress imparted to the fiber in the tightest allowed bends demands an increase in the proof test to 200 kpsi.
+This application note explains why Corning has determined that 100 kpsi proof testing remains appropriate even for highly bend insensitive products that are deployed to 5 mm bend.